 - Cream together the room temperature butter and cream cheese.

-- Slowly add powdered sugar, milk, and vanilla.
+- Slowly add powdered sugar and vanilla.

 - Beat until smooth.